 Robert is a strong advocate of the second amendment.

 People usually do good with their wealth.
 They tend to invest in themselves, their future, someone they care for, a business, or a cause they believe in.
+Our representatives in government too often forgetting, or outright deny, that before a dollar spent by the government can do good, the government first does harm by robbing us of the potential it had in our hands.

 To help people around you learn to live a better life, be a better example.
 Forcing others to live as we see fit is too costly in blood and treasure.
 This is true for individuals, organizations, communities, and countries.